syncfusion-content/wpf-docs/wpf/Autocomplete/AutoComplete-Filtering-Options.md

 ## StartsWithCaseSensitive

-Displays all matches that start with the typed characters in the control.
+Displays all matches that starts with the typed characters in the control.
 This strategy is case-sensitive.

 {% tabs %}
 {% highlight xaml %}